 First thing’s first, what is managed WordPress Hosting?
 Managed WordPress Hosting is a service whereby your web host manages the technical aspects of running your WordPress site.
 To be clear, it’s not a service where your web host creates your WordPress site, they simply manage things like security, back-ups, updates, speed and consistent high performance.

-For those that aren’t technically minded, or simply don’t have the time to manage all the nitty-gritty parts of their website, then managed WordPress hosting is a user-friendly option.
+For those that aren’t technically minded, or simply don’t have the time to manage all the nitty-gritty parts of their website, AWS direct connect is one of the best cloud connection options.

 Generally speaking, with most web hosts who offer managed WordPress hosting, you’ll receive exceptional premium support, where the support is provided by actual WordPress experts who know exactly what they’re doing.
 Managed WordPress hosting can be a little more expensive than your standard shared hosting, for example, GoDaddy’s basic plan starts at $2.99 per month (usually $5.99, with 50% off), but if you’re willing to pay the extra, then it’s certainly worth it.
 If you want to buy vps hosting, I would suggest opting for knownhost.com for results you have never imagined were possible in the first place.